 Quick answer: This crochet elephant lovey free pattern creates a baby security blanket with a flat blanket base and an attached elephant head, ears, trunk, and arms.
 Each part is crocheted step by step and assembled so the lovey hangs evenly when carried, folded, or picked up from one corner.

-Most parents notice that when they sit down to start stitching a simple project, they then spend the first ten minutes looking for the yarn needle or the scissors.
-I notice things go smoother when I take the time to set out my supplies before I make the first stitch.
+Most parents notice that when they sit down to start stitching a simple project, they spend the first ten minutes looking for the yarn needle or the scissors.
+I notice the whole project goes smoother when the supplies are gathered before the first stitch.

 You will need worsted weight yarn in gray for the elephant pieces and cream for the blanket.
 Use a small amount of beige or cream for the edging if you want contrast.
 You will also need a 4 mm crochet hook, yarn needle, scissors, stitch marker, polyester stuffing, and black embroidery thread.